-Considering the fact that most breaker boxes are hidden in back room, storage closet, or outside of the house, it’s no wonder we don’t think of them all that often.
+Considering the fact that most breaker boxes are hidden in the backroom, storage closet, or outside of the house, it’s no wonder we don’t think of them all that often.
 But consider the fact that your circuit breaker is the first point of entry for power to your home.
 Without it, everything would be connected to the same firehose of electrical power.
-Your circuit breaker doesn’t just protect your devices; it regulates for them.
+Your circuit breaker doesn’t just protect your devices; it regulates them.

 Circuit Breaker Function

 Most people recognize that your breaker box is a safety device to shut off your power in an emergency.
 But it also regulates power to multiple circuits throughout your home.
 The outlets you plug into are all set at 110-120 volts, but other outlets aren’t.
 Appliances, your HVAC system, and higher-voltage outlets in your garage are typically set on independent dedicated circuits to separate them from the rest of your home.

 Large appliances, power tools, and your central heating and air conditioning unit all have heavy power requirements.
 The wiring in your home is not able to support these heavy demands (the wires are too thin), so to meet the demand (and save you money on expensive, thicker cables) a dedicated circuit is installed that powers these devices.
 The heaviest demands are given their own separate circuit entirely, which is why your HVAC unit is alone while your washer and dryer are listed on the same breaker.

 Separating these circuits has the added benefit of making many of your devices cheaper.
 Without an electrical panel to separate, adjust voltage and current, and protect against high power loads, each individual device would require specialized and bulky equipment to handle those tasks.